AdaptivMCP/AdaptivMCP/docs/WORKFLOWS.md

 ---
 ## 5. Single-file text edits (docs and small configs)

-`apply_text_update_and_commit` still exists, but it is a **guarded, manual-only** escape hatch.
-It performs full-file replacement in a single commit, which is powerful but easy to misuse.
+`apply_text_update_and_commit` remains available for single-file replacements.
+It performs full-file updates in a single commit, which is powerful but easy to misuse on code-heavy files.

 For assistants and automated workflows:

-- Do **not** plan around `apply_text_update_and_commit`.
-- Always use patch-based flows instead:
+- Prefer patch-based flows:
   - `build_unified_diff` + `apply_patch_and_commit`, or
   - `update_files_and_open_pr` for multi-file updates.

-The implementation enforces this policy.
-Calls to `apply_text_update_and_commit` that do not set `manual_override=True` raise a `RuntimeError` instructing callers to use patch-based flows instead.

-If you are operating manually and fully understand the risks of full-file replacement, you may:

-- Call `apply_text_update_and_commit` with `manual_override=True` in a one-off, human-supervised context.
-- Review the resulting diff carefully in GitHub before merging.
+If you intentionally choose a full-file replace (for example a short doc or config), call `apply_text_update_and_commit` directly and review the resulting diff carefully in GitHub before merging.

-In other words: treat `apply_text_update_and_commit` as a last-resort, human-only tool, not a normal part of day-to-day controller workflows.
    - If other docs need updates (for example `SELF_HOSTED_SETUP`, `ASSISTANT_DOCS_AND_SNAPSHOTS`), repeat this process.

 ---